-Representatives from these groups meet every two months and represent the area in which they reside.

-Local issues specific to the Regional areas are discussed and agreed locally.
-If an issue isn't resolved it can be referred to The Central Forum to take forward and support.
+Representatives from the Area Networks meet every 3 months and discuss issues that are local to them.
+If an issue isn't resolved, it can be referred to the Central Network to take forward and support.

-The Central Forum
+The Central Network

-The Central Forum is made up of 12 representatives from the 4 Regional Forums to ensure every region is represented.
-The Central Forum meets every two months to discuss policies, monitor the Tenant Involvement Strategy, look at other performance areas and agree projects for the Central Forum to work on with Choice.
+The Central Network is made up of 12 representatives from the 6 Area Networks to ensure every area is represented.
+The Central Network meets every 3 months to discuss policies, monitor the Tenant Engagement Strategy, look at other performance areas and agree areas for the Central Network to work on with Choice.

-The Central Forum elects its own Chair and Vice Chair.
-The Chair sits on The Tenant & Client Services Committee so tenant representation within Choice is at Committee level.
+The Central Network elects its own Chair and Vice Chair.
+The Chair sits on the Tenant & Client Services Committee, so that tenant representation within Choice is at Committee level.